CaptainAsbestos/class-notes/peace-conflict/notes-peace-conflicts.md

 - *equality / non-discrimination*

 The italic points enjoy a reciprocal relationship with human rights.
 Some of these qualities can be met to establishing "peace" in a limited sense.

+However, what do Davenport and co. think violence is?
+And is it safe to presume that positive peace is theoretically symmetrical to the absence of order?